ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

 </p>

 The 3Pin probe connector is powered from the I²C bus through an RC filter which limits current and voltage spikes to the sensor probe.
-Therefore sensor is resistant to short circuits at the probe connector power.
+Therefore the sensor is resistant to short circuits at the probe connector power.

 The two I²C Pixhawk JST-GH connectors are interconnected.
 This feature allows easy nesting with other I²C devices to a single Pixhawks I²C port.